A gastrectomy is a serious operation and recovery can take a long time.

-Once you have had a gastrectomy operation, you will be fitted with a nasogastric tube, which is a thin tube that passes down your nose and into your stomach or small intestine.
-This allows the fluids that are produced by your stomach to be sucked out regularly without you feeling sick.
+After having a gastrectomy, you may be fitted with a nasogastric tube for about 48 hours.
+This is a thin tube that passes through your nose and down into your stomach or small intestine.
+This will allow fluids produced by your stomach to be regularly removed, which will stop you feeling sick.

-Until you are able to eat and drink normally, you will be fed intravenously (through a tube inserted directly into a vein).
-Most people are able to resume a light diet between 4-5 days after having a gastrectomy.
+Until you can eat and drink normally, nutrition will be supplied intravenously (through a tube inserted directly into a vein) or through a tube inserted through your abdomen (tummy) into your bowel.
+Most people can begin eating a light diet about a week after having a gastrectomy.

 Adjusting to a new diet

 Whatever type of gastrectomy you have, you will need to make changes to your diet.
 It may be months before you can return to a more normal diet.
 A dietitian should be able to help you with this adjustment.

 Food or drink that you enjoyed before the operation may give you indigestion.
 You may find it helpful to keep a food diary to record the effects that certain types of food have on your digestion.

 You will probably have to eat smaller meals more frequently for a fairly long time after having a gastrectomy.
 However, over time your remaining stomach and small intestine will stretch and you will gradually be able to eat larger, less frequent meals.